-- I will abide by the school's policies and procedures. - I possess a valid driver's license that is not under suspension or revocation. - A copy of my driver's license is on file at Madison Creative Arts Academy. (on file) - A copy of my vehicular insurance is on file at Madison Creative Arts Academy. (on file)
+I will abide by the school's I possess a valid driver's li A copy of my driver's lice ademy may obtain a copy of my Motor Vehicle Record. s policies and procedures. icense that is not under suspension or revocation. nse is on file at Madison Creative Arts Academy. (on file) surance is on file at Madison Creative Arts Academy. (on file)

-Volun teer driver's signature / Da te
+Volunteer driver's signature / Date

-On this day of , 20 , personally appeared before me, , personally
+On this day of , 20, personally appeared before me, , personally

-known by me e or produced a pictur e ID
+known by me or produced a picture ID

 (Signature of Notary Public)